 \item Let $\pi:X\to Y$ be a quadratic \'etale morphism, and let $\lambda:X\to Y$ denote the canonical $Y$-involution of $X$.
 Again, let $\pi:\bfX\to \bfY$ denote the exact quotient obtained from $\pi:X\to Y$ by taking \'etale ringed topoi.
 In this case, $R=\pi_*\calO_X$ is quadratic \'etale over $S=\calO_Y$, and $\lambda$-involutions are known as \emph{unitary} involutions.
-There is only one type in this situation, and moreover, any Azumaya $R$-algebra of degree $n$ with a $\lambda$-involution is locally isomorphic to $(\nMat{R}{n},\lambda\tr)$; we were unable to find an explicit reference for these well-known facts, but they follow from the results in the sequel. \end{enumerate} \end{example}
+There is only one type in this situation, and moreover, any Azumaya $R$-algebra of degree $n$ with a $\lambda$-involution is locally isomorphic to $(\nMat{R}{n},\lambda\tr)$; these well-known facts can be found in \cite[\S1.2]{parimala_92} without proof, but they follow from the results in the sequel.
+We were unable to find a source providing complete proofs. \end{enumerate} \end{example}

 \begin{example} Let $K$ be a perfect field of characteristic $2$, and consider the case of the trivial involution on $K$.
-As in Example~\ref{EX:types-for-schemes}\ref{EX:types-for-schemesi}, this corresponds to taking $\cat X = \cat Y = \Sh((\Spec K)_\et)$, $R=S=\calO_{\Spec K}$ and $\lambda=\id$.
+As in Example~\ref{EX:types-for-schemes}\ref{EX:types-for-schemesi}, this corresponds to taking $\mathbf X = \mathbf Y = \Sh((\Spec K)_\et)$, $R=S=\calO_{\Spec K}$ and $\lambda=\id$.
 Azumaya $R$-algebras with a $\lambda$-involution are therefore central simple $K$-algebras with an involution of the first kind.
 There are again two types in this case, again called orthogonal and symplectic, but $\Types{\lambda}$ is isomorphic to the multiplicative monoid $\{0,1\}$ with $0$ corresponding to the symplectic type; see \cite[\S2]{knus_book_1998-1}.
 This shows that the theory in characteristic $2$ is substantially different from that in other characteristics.

-The assumption that $K$ be perfect can be dropped if one replaces the \'etale site with the fppf site. \end{example}
+The assumption that $K$ is perfect can be dropped if one replaces the \'etale site with the fppf site (consult Remark~\ref{RM:fppf-site}). \end{example}